shriharivish/shriharivish.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Research Engineer working with the Industrial AI team at GE Research, Bangalore, India.
-I am primarily working on developing NLP techniques for patient reports to aid in timeline based patient journeys.
+I am an Electronics Design Engineer working in the Maternal and Infant Care business at GE HealthCare, Bangalore, India.
+Currently pioneering electronic design, transducer optimization and signal processing for next generation wireless fetal sensors.

 My research interests broadly lie in reducing complexity of deep learning systems without compromising the generalization